ECampbell37/Canoga_Java_Android/README.md

 3. Connect an Android device or use an emulator.
 4. Build and run the app!

 ---

-## 📸 Screenshots

-*(Coming soon)*

----

 ## 📚 Acknowledgments

 - Classic **Canoga/Shut the Box** rules and gameplay.
-- Developed as part of my Organization of Programming Languages Course.
+- Developed as part of my Organization of Programming Languages Course CMPS-366.

 ---